GluuFederation/flex/admin-ui/docs/auth.md

 The flow is driven by [`app/redux/sagas/LicenseSaga.ts`](../app/redux/sagas/LicenseSaga.ts), and the state it manipulates lives in [`app/redux/features/licenseSlice.ts`](../app/redux/features/licenseSlice.ts).
 It is kicked off by [`app/utils/AppAuthProvider.tsx`](../app/utils/AppAuthProvider.tsx): two `useEffect`s, run sequentially, not in parallel.

 **Step 1: Config check.** `AppAuthProvider` dispatches `checkLicenseConfigValid()` once, guarded by a `hasDispatchedConfigCheck` ref.
-The saga's `checkAdminuiLicenseConfigWorker` runs `setupApiToken()` first.
-This calls `fetchApiTokenWithDefaultScopes`, stores the token in `licenseSlice` via `setApiDefaultToken`, and hands it to the Orval client with `setApiToken(...)` so the rest of the saga's Orval calls authenticate.
-It then calls the `checkAdminuiLicenseConfig` Orval hook, which asks the Config API whether the OIDC client used to talk to the License APIs is valid.
+The saga's `checkAdminuiLicenseConfigWorker` calls the `checkAdminuiLicenseConfig` Orval hook, which asks the Config API whether the OIDC client used to talk to the License APIs is valid.
 The response is a `{ success: boolean }`.
 The saga dispatches `checkLicenseConfigValidResponse(success)`, which sets `state.licenseReducer.isConfigValid`.

 If `isConfigValid` is `false`, the UI shows the SSA-upload screen and the flow stops.
 The user uploads a fresh SSA, which routes back through `uploadNewSsaToken` in the same saga.
 On success it re-runs the config check.
 If `isConfigValid` is `true`, a second `useEffect` in `AppAuthProvider` reacts and dispatches `checkLicensePresent()`.

-**Step 2: Presence check.** `checkLicensePresentWorker` again runs `setupApiToken()` and then calls the `isLicenseActive` Orval hook.
-The Config API asks the SCAN license server `/scan/license/isActive` (at most once per 30 days; otherwise it returns the cached result from persistence).
+**Step 2: Presence check.** `checkLicensePresentWorker` calls the `isLicenseActive` Orval hook.
+The Config API resolves this against its license backend (at most once per 30 days, otherwise it returns the cached result from persistence).
 If `success: true`, the response carries license fields (expiry, MAU cap, etc.) which the saga maps into the slice via `checkLicensePresentResponse({ isLicenseValid: true })`.

 **Step 3: MAU threshold.** With an active license, the saga also calls the `getStat` Orval hook for the current month and compares the licensed MAU cap against the current usage.
 If usage is under the cap, `checkThresholdLimit({ isUnderThresholdLimit: true })` is dispatched.
 If usage is over, it dispatches `false` and the UI shows a warning banner.

 **Step 4: Not active → retrieve.** If `isLicenseActive` returned `{ success: false }`, the saga falls into `retrieveLicenseKey`.
-This calls `retrieveLicense` (Orval), which asks the Config API to fetch the license from SCAN (`/scan/license/retrieve`).
-If SCAN returns a license key (meaning the user has subscribed in Agama Lab), the saga calls `activateAdminuiLicense({ licenseKey })`, dispatches `generateTrialLicenseResponse(...)`, and re-runs the MAU threshold check.
-If SCAN returns no key (the user has not subscribed), the saga dispatches `isNoValidLicenseKeyFound: true` and the UI offers a 30-day trial.
+This calls `retrieveLicense` (Orval), which asks the Config API to fetch a license key.
+If a key comes back (the user has subscribed in Agama Lab), the saga calls `activateAdminuiLicense({ licenseKey })`, dispatches `generateTrialLicenseResponse(...)`, and re-runs the MAU threshold check.
+If no key (the user has not subscribed), the saga dispatches `isNoValidLicenseKeyFound: true` and the UI offers a 30-day trial.
 The trial can only be generated once per Agama Lab user. `generateTrialLicense` follows the same retrieve/activate pattern but calls `getTrialLicense` instead.

 **Error / network handling.** Every Orval call in `LicenseSaga` is wrapped to capture the failure shape via `getBackendStatusFromError`.
 The status code and error message are mirrored into `state.authReducer.backendStatus` so the global `GluuServiceDownModal` can render if the Config API is unreachable.
 A 403 on a license endpoint routes through `redirectToLogout()` from [`app/redux/sagas/SagaUtils.ts`](../app/redux/sagas/SagaUtils.ts): that path means the OIDC token is valid but the user lacks the role to call the license endpoints, which is treated as a hard sign-out.